sherlock-protocol/sherlock-v2-docs/glossary.md

 ### Coverage

-* If Sherlock takes on a protocol as a customer, the "coverage" is the amount of tokens that Sherlock will reimburse when an exploit (that falls under the coverage agreement) occurs.
+* If Sherlock takes on a protocol as a customer, the "coverage" is the amount of tokens (USDC) that Sherlock will reimburse when an exploit (that falls under the coverage agreement) occurs.

 ### Exploit